1. Team server

 Changes you receive from the repository when updating are combined with the changes you have made to your working copy (if any).
 Afterwards, your working copy will contain both your changes and the changes you received.
 Many times combining those changes will work out fine.
 For example, one person adds a form and another changes a Microflow.
 Or two people both add a tab page to a form.
 Only if the changes are too close a document a conflict arises.
 For example, two people both change properties of the same data view.
 You will have to resolve such conflicts before you can commit.

-The documents that are conflicted are marked as such in the project explorer and the changes dock.
+The documents that are conflicted are marked as such in the Project Explorer and the changes dock.
 In the case of a document conflict you can zoom in to the exact spot where the conflicting change is.
-In the case of a project conflict the document will be highlighted in the project explorer tree.
+In the case of an app project conflict the document will be highlighted in the Project Explorer tree.

 3. Development lines